5 from 1 vote

 Make the strawberry coulis sauce with strawberries and sugar.
 Finished strawberry coulis in a bowl with a spoon.

-• Perfectly Smooth & Silky – Blended to perfection, this sauce has a luscious, velvety texture that drizzles beautifully over everything from pancakes to our famous butter cakes.
+• Perfectly Smooth & Silky: Blended to a velvety texture that drizzles beautifully.

-• Make-Ahead Friendly – Store it in the fridge for up to a week or freeze it for longer so you always have a burst of berry goodness ready to go.
+• Make-Ahead Friendly: Store in the fridge for up to a week or freeze for later to always have fresh berry goodness on hand.

 • Strawberries – Fresh, ripe strawberries bring natural sweetness and vibrant color to the sauce.
 Their juicy texture blends smoothly into a silky coulis.
 You can use any berries for this recipe to create any variation of fruit coulis!